 - Intranets: An online company intranet allows internal information to be stored and easily accessible to team members.
-These could include things such as brand guides, important internal documents, sales engagement resources, a content arsenal, or company values.
+These could include things such as brand guides, important internal documents, sales engagement resources, content arsenal, or company values.

 - Employee Newsletters: Employee newsletters are a huge part of team vidREACH.
 Each week our team sends out a ‘REACH for the Stars’ team newsletter, with internal company updates.
 These updates highlight wins, celebrate birthdays or important holidays, inform our team about upcoming events, and overall keep everyone fully informed with what is happening internally.
-These are a great way of keeping people up to date with what is happening, and promoting inclusion over division.
+These are a great way of keeping people up to date with what is happening and promoting inclusion over division.

 - Team Collaboration Tools: Fostering strong collaborative team dynamics is important.
-Team collaboration tools such as coaching and training tools can produced internal continual learning. vidREACH Coach allows teams to engage in continual learning wherever and whenever.
+Team collaboration tools such as coaching and training tools can produce internal continual learning. vidREACH Coach allows teams to engage in continual learning wherever and whenever.
 This allows consistent communication and engaged learning regardless of your enterprise’s size or geographic distribution.

 Internal communication provides teams with an opportunity to enhance the quality of work and cultivate deeper ideas.
 It helps foster a healthy culture and environment that leads to retention and better success for brands.
 Internal communication focuses on providing depth for your organization rather than trying to engage an outside person.